MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/auth/xal-sign-in.md

 ### Setting hooks

-Before Initializing or running any sign-in sign-up code you must first set all of the event handlers XAL may need to use in order to complete its functions.
+Before Initializing or running any sign-in sign-up code, you must first set all of the event handlers XAL may need to use in order to complete its functions.
 There are several "SetEventHandle" functions that XAL provides to complete this task.
 To give a few examples:

 - `XalPlatformWebSetEventHandler()`
 - `XalPlatformStorageSetEventHandlers()`
 - `XalUserRegisterChangeEventHandler()`

 All of these functions are used to set functions to be called by XAL when it needs to give control over to gain some information.
-The `XalPlatfromWebSetEventHandler()` will be most commonly used as it allows for UI to be displayed on behalf of XAL.
+The `XalPlatfromWebSetEventHandler()` is most commonly used, because it allows for UI to be displayed on behalf of XAL.

 ### Hooking up UI

-In order to get your very first sign-in on a device you will have to implement some UI.
+In order to get your very first sign-in on a device, you will have to implement some UI.
 You will need to use a function hook provided by XAL to bring XAL any information that requires UI.
 You will then write code for you specific platform to implement the necessary UI.

 To do this, you will set an event handler to be called whenever UI is required.
 This is done using the `XalPlatformWebSetEventHandler()` function: